dyson/pipesore/README.md

 All filters can be '|' (piped) together in any order, although not all ordering is logical.

 All filter arguments are required.
-There a no assumptions about default values.
+There are no assumptions about default values.

 A filter prefixed with an "!" will return the opposite result of the non prefixed filter of the same name.
 For example `First(1)` would return only the